cosmos/cosmos-sdk/x/auth/tx/README.md

 ## Depinject & App Module

-The `x/auth/tx/config` contains a depinject module and app module.
+The `x/auth/tx/config` contains a depinject module.
-The depinject module is there to setup ante/post handlers on an runtime app (via baseapp options) and the tx validator on the runtime/v2 app (via app module).
-It as well outputs the `TxConfig` and `TxConfigOptions` for the app.
+The depinject module is to outputs the `TxConfig` and `TxConfigOptions` for the app.

-The app module is purely there for registering tx validators, due to the design of tx validators (tx validator belong to modules).

 ## Client